cloudmesh-community/fa18-523-71/notebook.md

 ### Week Fri 11/30/18 - 12/07/18
   * Took plagiarism test and passed it
+  * Complteted the project and updated the code
+  * Working on the Report

 ### Week Fri 11/23/18 - 11/30/18
   * Paper work on BigData and IOT: